 - 1 tablespoons minced garlic

-- 1 can of black beans rinsed with cold water and drained
+- 14 ounces black beans , canned, rinsed with cold water and drained

-- 1 can of sweet whole kernel corn drained
+- 14 ounces sweet whole kernel corn , canned and drained

 - 2 tablespoons hot sauce